ESG audit checklist: 6 steps for success

 Companies can use an ESG audit to verify that the risks, opportunities and impacts, as well as how they're measured and reported, are accurate and aligned with accepted standards -- a process commonly known as ESG assurance.

-"An [auditor] comes in and looks at controls over the information being disseminated, tests those controls and opines on it," said Joe Holman, principal and practice leader for ESG services at Withum, an advisory and accounting firm.
+"An [auditor] comes in and looks at controls over the information being disseminated, tests those controls and opines on it," said Joe Holman, principal and practice leader for sustainability and ESG services at Withum, an advisory and accounting firm.

 Holman and others said the ESG audit essentially mirrors the financial audit, a longstanding business practice in which auditors review financial data, business records and controls to validate that financial statements prepared by the business are accurate and complete as defined by international accounting and financial reporting standards.